-An incomparable wilderness that spans eight countries, the Amazon stretches from the eastern slope of the Andes to the Atlantic Ocean.
-It provides one-fifth of the world’s fresh water and is home to the planet’s most diverse collection of birds, primates, freshwater fish and plants.
+An incomparable wilderness that spans eight countries and one territory, the Amazon stretches from the eastern slopes of the Andes to the Atlantic Ocean.
+It provides one-fifth of the world’s fresh water and is home to the planet’s most diverse collection of birds, mammals, freshwater fish and plants.
 Its forests help mitigate global climate change.

-Over the past decade, sustainable management of indigenous lands, protected areas and other land-use policies have dramatically slowed the rate of deforestation.
-But critical threats remain.
-Nearly 20 percent of the Amazonian forest has already been lost to logging, mining, cattle ranching, agriculture, roads and dams.
+Over the past decade, sustainable management of protected areas and indigenous lands, as well as land-use policies, have dramatically slowed the rate of deforestation.
+But significant threats remain.
+Nearly 20 percent of Amazonian forest cover has already been lost to logging, mining, hydrocarbon and infrastructure development, cattle ranching and agriculture.